 Prepping for the Event

-Before you head out to a job fair, there are some things you need to do to prepare.
-Aside from bringing your resume, recruiters and hiring manager are expecting to see and looking for, more than just your professional resume.
+Before you head to a job fair, there are some things you need to do to prepare.
+Aside from bringing your resume, recruiters and hiring managers are expecting to see more than just your professional resume.

-4. Consider whether wearing your uniform will serve you well or not?
+4. Consider whether wearing your uniform will serve you well or not.
 If you are transitioning to a civilian job, many employers want to see that you will fit in if hired, and wearing a uniform could send a mixed message.
-Contrary, if you are pursuing a civilian career where your work in the service is a key differentiator (maybe you want to help with a veteran hiring program at a corporation), then wearing your uniform could help you stand apart.
+On the contrary, if you are pursuing a civilian career where your work in the service is a key differentiator (maybe you want to help with a veteran hiring program at a corporation), then wearing your uniform could help you stand apart.